West Allis, Wisconsin Therapists

 West Allis Climate

 Typical of the region, West Allis has its share of harsh weather conditions.
-Over the course of the year, approximately 70 days include precipitation of some sort.
+Over the year, approximately 70 days include precipitation of some sort.
 In winter, the total snowfall accumulation of 46 inches is nearly double the 26-inch national average.
 Only half of the days (188) throughout the year are sunny compared to the US average of 205 days.
-Although many people living in the Midwest enjoy winter sports and outdoor activities, extreme cold temperatures may force some to remain indoors for extended periods of time.
+Although many people living in the Midwest enjoy winter sports and outdoor activities, extreme cold temperatures may force some to remain indoors for extended periods.
 Lack of sunshine and isolation from others may negatively impact overall emotional well-being.
 For those feeling lonely or down, reaching out for counseling support helps to create a sense of connectedness and hopefulness.

 Crime Statistics in West Allis, Wisconsin

 In West Allis, 1 in 27 people fall victim to a crime on an annual basis.
 Property crimes, including burglary and theft, occur 44% more frequently than elsewhere in the nation and 88% more often than in other areas of the state.
 The prevalence of violent crimes such as murder, rape, and robbery, is slightly lower than the US average and slightly higher than Wisconsin overall.
 Being victimized is a traumatic experience.
 It can lead to increased anxiety and decreased feelings of safety and control.
 Oftentimes, professional counseling services are needed to help people successfully cope with such a difficult experience.